Meet the Team

 When I arrived in Bakewell four years ago after a career spent working with foundations and NGOs in Latin America, Asia and Africa I wanted to support an organization involved in international development.
 I was introduced to Kemal Shaheen who was then managing Village Aid’s programmes in West Africa.
 I was very pleased to find in the Peak District an NGO with commitment to supporting the transformation of poor rural communities in West Africa.
 I liked the approach Village Aid takes to tackling problems of inequity and lack of opportunity affecting disadvantaged communities.

 I feel very fortunate to be living in such a beautiful part of the country and able to work closely with such an effective organisation as Village Aid.
 Rambling and music are my other major interests and I enjoy performing piano duet concerts with Sue Clark, another Village Aid Supporter, and a Boroque Trio and singing with the Bakewell Choral Society.
-David is a passionate supporter of Village Aid.
+I am a passionate supporter of Village Aid.

 Having known for many years about Village Aid’s important work in West Africa, I recently decided to get more closely involved.
-With my background in international development, I am able to help Village Aid, and the programmes they support though United Purpose, through my work with the monitoring and evaluation team.
+With my background in international development, I am able to help Village Aid, and the programmes they support through United Purpose and through my work with the monitoring and evaluation team.
 We offer professional-level support for programme activities in West Africa.
 It is great to work with such a dedicated team of volunteers and staff that uphold the excellent values of Village Aid.

 Kathryn is originally from Swansea and is the CEO at United Purpose, Wales’ largest international development agency.
 United Purpose is a movement of people and organisations that strive to end poverty and inequality across the globe.
 UP is a leader in community-led development and grassroots innovation.
 For more than 40 years, UP has worked with frontline activists, community organisations and individuals to help people gain agency over their own lives – so they can move Beyond Aid.